eidheim/Simple-WebSocket-Server/sample/README.md

 Simple-WebSocket-Sample
 =======================

-This sample project contains two executables which allow the user to control the connections and message flow for Simple-WebSocket-Server.
+This project contains two executables which allow the user to control the connections and message flow for Simple-WebSocket-Server.
 It might be useful for testing interoperability with other websockets implementations.

 The following actions are supported.

-### sample_server
+### sample_server controls

     s :  Start server
     t :  sTop server
     m :  send Message to all clients q :  Quit

-### sample_client
+### sample_client controls

     s :  Set up connection
     l :  cLose connection
     c :  stop Client
     m :  send Message
     q :  Quit

 ## Usage